aberloro/UFOs/README.md

 # UFOs
- Use JavaScript and HTML to create an innteractive presentation of data on UFO sightings in McMinnville, Oregon.
+ Use JavaScript and HTML to create an innteractive presentation of data on UFO sightings.

 ## Overview of Project